NFTX (NFTX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NFTX Historical Price

-According to the latest data gathered on NFTX live price page, the current price of NFTX is 16.9USD.
-The circulating supply of NFTX(NFTX) is 420.00K NFTX , giving it a market capitalization of $7.10M.
+According to the latest data gathered on NFTX live price page, the current price of NFTX is 16.0USD.
+The circulating supply of NFTX(NFTX) is 420.00K NFTX , giving it a market capitalization of $6.72M.

 The NFTX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NFTX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.